Deep Few-view High-resolution Photon-counting CT at Halved Dose for Extremity Imaging: Methods

 \subsection{MARS Extremity PCCT}

-The clinical trail was performed on the state-of-the-art MARS Extremity 5X120 scanner, which can simultaneously measure up to eight energy windows/bins at spatial resolution \(50\mu m\)-\(200 \mu m\).
-It enables identification and quantification of various components of soft tissues, bones, cartilage, and exogenously administered contrast agents and pharmaceuticals in a single scan.
-The system includes CdZnTe/CdTe-Medipix3RX detectors with \(110 \mu m\) pixel pitch, a \(350 \mu A\) X-ray source (up to \(120 kVp\)), a rotating gantry for helical scanning, and a visualization workstation and MARS software for spectral and material analysis.
-It provides \(90 \mu m\) voxel size with reduced metal artefacts for evaluation of bone surrounding metalware.
-The bore size is \(125 mm\) for scanning extremities with a scanning length of \(35cm\).
-Compared to conventional CT systems, it has lower radiation dose with improved image quality and material discrimination.
+The clinical trial was performed on the state-of-the-art MARS Extremity 5X120 scanner, which can simultaneously measure five effective energy bins at spatial resolution \(50-200 \mu m\).
+The system includes CdTe-Medipix3RX photon-counting detectors (PCDs) with \(110 \mu m\) pixel pitch (12 chips arranged in a non-flat arc shape), an X-ray source (up to \(120 kVp\), \(350 \mu A\)), and a rotating gantry for helical scanning.
+It provides isotropic \(90^3 \mu m^3\) voxel size.
+The bore size is \(125 mm\) with a scanning length of \(35cm\) for extremity scans.